Business overdrafts

 • How much will an overdraft cost me?

 There is an annual overdraft facility fee of €50 for business overdrafts.
-This is charged on all overdrafts for over 14 days and over €100.
+This is charged on all overdrafts which maintain a debit balance of €100 or more for 14 days or more.

 The annual variable interest rate on your overdraft is 8.05%.
 This is calculated on a daily basis for each day your account is in a negative balance and is charged quarterly to your account.